webtorrent/webtorrent-desktop/README.md

 * Small UI changes will break a few tests, but the fix is as easy as deleting the offending screenshots and running the tests, which will recreate them with the new look.
 * The resulting Github PR will then show, pixel by pixel, the exact UI changes that were made!
 Ses https://github.com/blog/817-behold-image-view-modes

 For MacOS, you'll need a Retina screen for the integration tests to pass.
+Your screen should have the same resolution as a 2016 12" Macbook.

+For Windows, you'll need Windows 10 with a 1366x768 screen.

+When running integration tests, keep the mouse on the edge of the screen and don't touch the mouse or keyboard while the tests are running.

 ### Package the app